 Think about giving GhostBed a try if you want to experience a latex mattress (a little), but without the sticker shock.
 There’s nothing crazy special about the feel of the bed, but that’s why we like it.
 We think a lot of people—particularly those with widespread soreness—will appreciate how neutral the bed is.

-Lull is a super soft, all-foam bed that feels like a mix of neutral foam and memory foam.
-Allow me to explain—you most likely won’t get any of that stuck-in-the-mud feeling with this mattress, but it also isn’t immediately responsive and tends to cradle your body (as is common with memory foam).
+Nolah is a soft, all-foam bed that feels like a mix of neutral foam and memory foam.
+Allow me to explain—you won’t get any of that stuck-in-the-mud feeling with this mattress, but it also isn’t immediately responsive and tends to cradle your body (as is common with memory foam).

-Lull is about a medium in terms of overall firmness, and is most ideal for petite to medium sized individuals.
+Nolah is about a medium-soft in terms of overall firmness, and is most ideal for petite to medium sized individuals.
 Because it is an all-foam bed, anyone that’s a bit larger will probably be better off with a hybrid mattress that incorporates coils for extra support.

-Overall, Lull is an affordable, all-foam mattress that is accommodating and comfortable for all sleeper types, and we think it will be especially good for anyone dealing with fibromyalgia.
+Overall, Nolah is an affordable, all-foam mattress that is accommodating and comfortable for all sleeper types, and we think it will be especially good for anyone dealing with fibromyalgia.

 We eat, breathe, and sleep mattresses (see what I did there??).
 All kidding aside, there are three primary reasons why you should trust our team.
 The first is that we know mattresses and we have reviewed a lot of mattresses.
 That’s our job.
 We’ve slept on and tested every nook and cranny of pretty much all the major online mattresses out there.
 Not only do we personally test and sleep on mattresses, we also stay up to date on bedding trends and all the latest mattress materials that companies use.